Rakhi-Bansal/Rakhi-Bansal/README.md

 </div>
 <div align="left">
-  Senior Analyst with years of experience optimizing data pipelines and delivering insights that improved business outcomes by 30%.
-Specialized in SQL, Power BI, and Python, with expertise in data cleaning, ETL automation, and dashboard storytelling.
-Developed impactful insights that enabled 15% cost savings and improved decision-making efficiency by 20%
+  Aspiring Data Scientist and Data Analyst with a background in e-commerce and experience in data-driven business operations.
+Skilled in Python, SQL, Power BI, Machine Learning, and Deep Learning, with a focus on building practical projects and solving real-world problems using data.

 </div>